nxp-imx/imx-sm/README.md

 Compiling requires an ARM cross-compiler.
 Download and install the required arm-none-eabi toolchain from the [Arm GNU Toolchain Downloads](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) website.
-For example, from the x86_64 Linux hosted cross toolchains AArch32 bare-metal target (arm-none-eabi) section, download the *.xv file to a directory for the tool chain (e.g. tools) and then:
+For example, from the x86_64 Linux hosted cross toolchains AArch32 bare-metal target (arm-none-eabi) section, download the *.xz file to a directory for the tool chain (e.g. tools) and then:

-    tar xvf *.xv
+    tar xvf *.xz

 Set the TOOLS shell variable to the directory the toolchain is installed in.
 For example: